Rosemary Hawley Jarman

 Rosemary Hawley Jarman (27 April 1935 – 17 March 2015) was an English novelist and writer of short stories.
 Her first novel in 1971 shed light on King Richard III of England.

-Life
+Biography

 Jarman was born in Worcester.
 She was educated first at Saint Mary's Convent and then at The Alice Ottley School, leaving at 18 to study singing in London for the next three years, having developed a fine soprano voice.

 Family circumstances prevented her from continuing with this, and she worked for a time in local government.
 She married David Jarman in 1958, but divorced amicably from him in 1970.
 She lived most of her time at Callow End, Worcestershire, between Worcester and Upton on Severn.

 In 1986 Jarman moved to Pembrokeshire in Wales with the prize-winning naturalist author R. T. Plumb.
 They married in September 2002, but Plumb died of cancer in October 2003.

 Jarman died on 17 March 2015, at the age of 79.